NetCordDev/NetCord/Documentation/guides/events/first-events.md

 ## [.NET Generic Host](#tab/generic-host)

-The preferred way to receive events with the .NET Generic Host is by implementing @NetCord.Hosting.Gateway.IGatewayEventHandler or @NetCord.Hosting.Gateway.IGatewayEventHandler`1.
+The preferred way to receive events with the .NET Generic Host is by implementing appropriate @"NetCord.Hosting.Gateway.IGatewayHandler"s.
+An example of such an interface is @NetCord.Hosting.Gateway.IMessageCreateGatewayHandler.

-First, use @NetCord.Hosting.Gateway.GatewayEventHandlerServiceCollectionExtensions.AddGatewayEventHandlers(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Reflection.Assembly) to add all event handlers in an assembly.
-You also need to call @NetCord.Hosting.Gateway.GatewayEventHandlerHostExtensions.UseGatewayEventHandlers(Microsoft.Extensions.Hosting.IHost) to bind the handlers to the client.
+First, use @NetCord.Hosting.Gateway.GatewayHandlerServiceCollectionExtensions.AddGatewayHandlers(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Reflection.Assembly) to add all event handlers in an assembly.
+You also need to call @NetCord.Hosting.Gateway.GatewayHandlerHostExtensions.UseGatewayHandlers(Microsoft.Extensions.Hosting.IHost) to bind the handlers to the client.
 [!code-cs[Program.cs](FirstEventsHosting/Program.cs?highlight=17,20)]

-> [!NOTE]
-> All gateway event handlers require @NetCord.Hosting.Gateway.GatewayEventAttribute that specifies the event to bind to.
-The event argument must match the type of the handler, otherwise an exception will be thrown.

 ### MessageCreate Event
 Now it's time to implement your MessageCreate event handler!